HastD/run0edit/README.md

 > sandboxing settings, including `MemoryDenyWriteExecute`, which prevents code
 > generated dynamically at runtime from being executed.

-`run0edit` can also be used to edit files that have the immutable flag set.
-In this case, the user will be informed of the presence of the immutable flag and asked whether they wish to continue editing; if so, the immutable flag will be removed before the edited file contents are copied back to the original location and then reapplied afterward.
-This introduces a brief window during which another user could also edit the file (if they were permitted to do so if it were not for the immutable flag), so to protect against this, the file is compared with the edited temporary file after the immutable flag is reapplied, and `run0edit` gives an error message if the file contents do not match.
+`run0edit` can also be used to edit files that have the immutable attribute set.
+In this case, the user will be informed of the presence of the immutable attribute and asked whether they wish to continue editing; if so, the immutable attribute will be removed before the edited file contents are copied back to the original location and then reapplied afterward.
+This introduces a brief window during which another user could also edit the file (if they were permitted to do so if it were not for the immutable attribute), so to protect against this, the file is compared with the edited temporary file after the immutable attribute is reapplied, and `run0edit` gives an error message if the file contents do not match.

 ## Installation